 Minsky, who helped pioneer the field of artificial intelligence during more than 50 years at MIT, was fascinated by the way minds worked.
 In opposition to the millennia-old philosophical tradition that conceives of mind and body as irreducibly separate, he viewed human intelligence as the result of the brain’s numerous, distinct computational processes. – Princeton.edu

-These quotes are not from 1967, when the debate was raging if this was true.
-The first quote is from 2016 and the second from 2017 (when after Minsky’s death several articles were published about him).
+These quotes were not from 1967 when the debate was raging if this was true.
+The first quote is from 2016 and the second from 2017 (when after Minsky’s death, several articles were published about him).